List of motorcycle land-speed records: History

-After the Second World War, the German NSU factory battled Britain's Vincent HRD and Triumph for top speed honors during the 1950s, with British engined machines dominating the 1960s.
-New Zealand's Burt Munro (of the film The World's Fastest Indian, set a speed record at Bonneville in 1967 of 183 mph for a motorcycle with an engine under 1000cc.
+After World War II, the German NSU factory battled Britain's Vincent HRD and Triumph for top speed honors during the 1950s, with British-engined machines dominating the 1960s.
+New Zealand's Burt Munro (of the film The World's Fastest Indian), set a speed record at Bonneville in 1967 of 183 mph for a motorcycle with an engine under 1000cc.
+A record which still stands.
+The record stands as at 2024.

 A Japanese-engined streamliner motorcycle first took the record in 1970, and alternated with Harley-Davidson-engined machines as record-holders until 1990, when Dave Campos's streamliner powered by twin Harley-Davidson engines averaged 322.15 mph.
 That record stood for 16 years before being surpassed in 2006 by the Ack Attack team's twin Suzuki engined machine at an average of 342.8 mph.
 The BUB team, using a custom-built V4 engine, then alternated as record holders with Ack Attack over the next four years.
 As of November 2022, the Ack Attack team has held the motorcycle land speed record at 376.36 mph since late 2010.

 Jet-engine trike

 The fastest record certified by the FIM is that set in 1964 by the jet-propelled tricycle, Spirit of America.
 It set three absolute land speed records, the last at 526.277 mph.
 While such records are usually validated by the Fédération Internationale de l'Automobile, the FIA only certifies vehicles with at least four wheels, while the FIM certifies two- and three-wheelers.
 Breedlove never intended Spirit of America to be classified as a motorcycle, despite its tricycle layout, and only approached the FIM after being rejected for record status by the FIA.
 Spirit of America's FIM-ratified record prompted the FIA to add the new category of thrust-powered vehicles to its world record listings.
-Furthermore, most people think of the tricycle Spirit of America, now part of the permanent collection of Chicago's Museum of Science and Industry, as a car and not a motorcycle.
+Furthermore, most people think of the tricycle Spirit of America, now part of the permanent collection of Chicago's Griffin Museum of Science and Industry, as a car and not a motorcycle.